- Vol 1: General (Topics Chapters Overview)

 Applicability: Any action that is likely to jeopardize continued existence of such endangered or threatened species or result in destruction or modification of critical habitat.

 General Procedures: This act and subsequent amendments provide for the conservation of endangered and threatened species and the ecosystems upon which they depend.
-Section 7 of the act requires federal agencies, in consultation with and with the assistance of the Secretary of the Interior or of Commerce, as appropriate, to insure that actions they authorize, fund or carry out are not likely to jeopardize the continued existence of threatened or endangered species or result in the destruction or adverse modification of critical habitat for these species.
-The U.S. Fish and Wildlife Service (USFWS) and NOAA-Fisheries share responsibilities for administering the Act.
+Section 7 of the Act requires federal agencies, in consultation with and with the assistance of the Secretary of the Interior or of Commerce, as appropriate, to insure that actions they authorize, fund or carry out are not likely to jeopardize the continued existence of threatened or endangered species or result in the destruction or adverse modification of critical habitat for these species.
+The U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NOAA Fisheries) share responsibilities for administering the Act.

-The Endangered Species Act of 1973 (16 USC 1531-1543) and subsequent amendments provide guidance for the conservation of endangered and threatened species and the ecosystems upon which they depend.
+The Endangered Species Act of 1973 and subsequent amendments provide guidance for the conservation of endangered and threatened species and the ecosystems upon which they depend.

 - Section 7 requires federal agencies, in consultation with, and with the assistance of the Secretary of the Interior or the Secretary of Commerce, as appropriate, to insure that actions they authorize, fund, or carry out are not likely to jeopardize the continued existence of threatened or endangered species or result in the destruction or adverse modification of critical habitat for these species.
-The U.S. Fish and Wildlife Service and NOAA-Fisheries share responsibilities for administering the Act.
+The USFWS and NOAA Fisheries share responsibilities for administering the Act.
 Regulations governing interagency cooperation under Section 7 are found at 50 CFR Part 402.
 The opinion issued at the conclusion of consultation will include a statement authorizing take that may occur incidental to an otherwise legal activity.

 - Section 9 lists those actions that are prohibited under the Act.
 Take of a species listed in accordance with the Act is prohibited.
 There are two processes whereby take is allowed when it is incidental to an otherwise legal activity.